 Kevin Valliere, Assistant Director of Academic Advising for undergraduates (Tisch 616), is also available to meet with students considering law school (regardless of class year).
 He can discuss making appropriate law school selections and the application cycle.
 Please visit Albert to make an appointment.
-Note that during the Fall 2019 semester, Professor Calderon will only meet with students who are engaged in the law school application process.
+As a reminder, during the Fall 2021 semester, Professor Calderon will only meet (VIA ZOOM) with students who are engaged in the law school application process.